 Covid-19 has changed virtually every aspect of our lives, from the way we socialize with loved ones to the way we work.
 New research from this unprecedented era has also revealed how the pandemic has affected people with disabilities.

-While the impact of the virus is something we’re all dealing with, research on previous pandemics has shown that people with disabilities have additional challenges, like finding safe in-home care and adhering to public health guidelines on preventing getting sick.
+While the impact of the virus is something we’re all dealing with, research on previous pandemics has shown that people with software for disabilities have additional challenges, like finding safe in-home care and adhering to public health guidelines on preventing getting sick.

 While having a disability doesn’t inherently make one higher risk for contracting a virus, individuals with disabilities may have a higher risk of severe illness or infection due to a variety of factors, like their health and mobility levels.

 Disability groups who are considered higher risk include:

 - Those with limited mobility who rely on the support of others, like family members or direct support providers who may be infected

 - Those who have difficulty practicing or understanding preventative measures, like social distancing and hand-washing